bimdata/documentation-old/doc_sphinx/viewer/index.rst

 Guide
 ======

-Usage of the Viewer is either simply embedded in your web application, or with a custom to your needs plug-in changing the behavior of the Viewer.
+Usage of the Viewer is either simply embedded in your web application, or with a custom to your needs plugin changing the behavior of the Viewer.

 * :doc:`Getting Started with the Viewer </viewer/getting_started>`